 The benefits gained by pupils in P4 cascades through our entire curriculum.
 In Mathematics, for example, children are required to discuss their work and explain why an answer is correct.
 And as they progress they need to begin to explain their thinking and to give examples.
 In Science, children are required to respond to suggestions and put forward their own ideas about how to find the answer to a question.
 In English, pupils talk and listen confidently in different contexts, exploring and communicating ideas.
 In discussion they show understanding of the main points.
 Through relevant comments and questions they show that they have listened carefully.
 They are able to vary their use of vocabulary and level of detail.
-In Place & Time, children are required to understand how the past has been interpreted and represented by different people.
-They need to demonstrate an understanding of the results of change and how it affects us now.
+In Place & Time, children are required to demonstrate an understanding of the results of change and how it affects us now.
 Pupils must understand the impact of external factors on our environments and cultures and be able to make reasoned judgements and views on the implications that these have in the world.